smartuni/escape-room-of-things/Backend/README.md

 ID for PUT in request or path? -> currently path: path -> identification, request -> updatable Always return all puzzles/devices for room/puzzle requests? -> currently not DELETE Device -> Remove Device also from RD?
-PUT device -> What makes sense here? -> Only Update puzzle or also state?

 ToDo:
+Device discovery -> get on device for observe coap server should use orm puzzle solve logic(romm solve logic) -> solved event? presentation slides for 2nd milestone

+Done:
 Getall rooms/puzzles/devices orm
-Device discovery -> get on device for observe coap server should use orm
--> move orm classes into separete file puzzle solve logic(romm solve logic) -> solved event? default room/ default puzzle -> id=0  for new devices presentation slides for 2nd milestone
+move orm classes into separete file default room/ default puzzle -> id=0  for new devices